Fivell/policies/source/sections/12-breach_policy.md

      impermissibly disclosed;
    - The type and amount of ePHI involved;
-   - The cause of the breach, and the entity responsible for the breach, either Customer, Datica, or Partner;
+   - The cause of the breach, and the entity responsible for the breach, either Customer, Versionista, or Partner;
    - The potential for significant risk of financial, reputational, or other harm.
-4. Timeliness of Notification: Upon discovery of a breach, notice shall be made to the affected Datica Customers no later than 4 hours after the discovery of the breach.
+4. Timeliness of Notification: Upon discovery of a breach, notice shall be made to the affected Versionista Customers no later than 4 hours after the discovery of the breach.
 It is the responsibility of the organization to demonstrate that all notifications were made as required, including evidence demonstrating the necessity of delay.
 5. Delay of Notification Authorized for Law Enforcement Purposes: If a law enforcement official states to the organization that a notification, notice, or posting would impede a criminal investigation or cause damage to national